-More seriously, at least 10 days with Bangkok, Chiang Mai in the north and either Phuket and Koh Phi Phi or Koh Samui and Koh Phangan (depending on the weather)
+Try to come at least 10 days and include Bangkok, Chiang Mai in the north, and either Phuket and Koh Phi Phi or Koh Samui and Koh Phangan (depending on the weather).

-A : Flight for long distance, vans or minibus for short trips.
+Flight for long-distance, vans or minibus for short trips.

 With so many tourists coming to Thailand, there's a lot of options to get around.

-But with cheap domestic flights, it doesn't make sense to get stuck in a bus or a train to cover long distance.
+But with cheap domestic flights, it doesn't make sense to get stuck in a bus or a train to cover long distances.
 Unless you want to live an experience of course.

-And to travel from cities to cities that are only a few hours from each other, minivans are the most confortable and usually stay really cheap.
+And to travel from cities to cities that are only a few hours from each other, minivans are the most comfortable and usually stay really cheap.